-When people ask me "what is Chain?"
-I usually just laugh and say "nice question".
+When friends ask me "what is Chain?"
+I usually just laugh it out because I don't really know how to answer.

-But really, It isn't a comic and not even a novel... it's exactly what it looks like: a bunch of portraits collected in a timeline that aims to tell a story all through the written documents these pictures come with, such as letters or diary pages.
+It isn't a comic or a novel.
+It's exactly what it looks like: a bunch of portraits collected in a timeline that aims to tell a story through the written documents these pictures come with, such as letters or diary pages.

-From the end of a war to the beginning of another, "Chain" is the peace in between, for those who always wanted to go beyond a story's "ending" to see what the happy-ever-after is about.
+From the end of a war to the beginning of another, "Chain" is the peace in between.

-In the second generation, Elizabeth Gabrys and Thomas O'Clary are living their own fairytale between Brooklyn and Manhattan, during the most splendid and shining decade in the history of the United States: the 50s.
-Their first meeting at his mother's diner, the first date at the Victoria Hotel and the first kiss in Central Park, Chain 55 is all about how these lucky ones got to live their incredibly normal and Disney-like lives, right before entering the 60s to witness the new generation of O'Clarys.
+In the second generation, Elizabeth Gabrys and Thomas O'Clary are living their own teenage fairytale between Brooklyn and Manhattan, during the brightest decade in the history of the United States: the 50s.
+Their first meeting at his mother's diner, the first date at the Victoria Hotel and the first kiss in Central Park, Chain 55 is all about how these lucky ones got to live their incredibly normal lives.

-But since this is also a "behind-the-scenes" kind of post, here are two step-by-step GIFs to show the creative process behind the finished portraits.
-Their expressions, as portrayed, are particularly important as they are both represented in the exact moment they see each other for the first time, back at the "Katie's Diner".
+Since this is also a "behind-the-scenes" kind of post, here are two step-by-step GIFs.
+Their expressions are both represented in the exact moment they see each other for the very first time.

 (click to enlarge)